Chart Color Schemes

 Residential development activity is lower than average in Kurrajong Heights - Ebenezer according to AreaSearch's national comparison of local real estate markets

-This suggests supply is meeting or exceeding demand, offering more buyer choices and potential population growth.
-The average expected construction cost of new dwellings was $787,000, indicating developers target premium market segments with higher-end properties.
-In FY26, $6.1 million in commercial development approvals were recorded, reflecting the area's primarily residential nature.
-Compared to Greater Sydney and nationally, Kurrajong Heights - Ebenezer has similar or lower development levels per capita, suggesting market maturity and possible development constraints.
+The average expected construction cost value of new dwellings is $585,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In FY26, $6.1 million in commercial development approvals have been recorded, reflecting the area's predominantly residential nature.
+Compared to Greater Sydney, Kurrajong Heights - Ebenezer has similar development levels per capita, maintaining market equilibrium consistent with surrounding areas.
+This activity is lower than the national average, indicating market maturity and potential development constraints.

-Ninety-two percent of new builds are standalone homes, with 8% townhouses or apartments, maintaining the area's traditional low-density character focused on family homes.
-The estimated population per dwelling approval is 536 people.
-By 2041, Kurrajong Heights - Ebenezer is projected to grow by 2,082 residents.
-Current development appears well-suited to future needs, supporting steady market conditions without extreme price pressure.
+New building activity comprises 92.0% standalone homes and 8.0% townhouses or apartments, preserving the area's traditional low-density character focused on family homes appealing to those seeking space.
+The estimated population count of 536 people per dwelling approval reflects its quiet, low-activity development environment.
+Looking ahead, Kurrajong Heights - Ebenezer is projected to grow by 2,076 residents by 2041.
+Current development appears well-aligned with future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development